HomeHow Litigation Costs Behave > Why cost outcomes can arise without error

 Within this setting, continuing activity is often the path of least resistance.

-These dynamics reflect how incentives operate within the structure.
+These dynamics reflect how incentives operate within the structure, rather than the intentions of any individual participant.

 Interaction with other structural features

-When settlement and trial preparation proceed concurrently, each path generates its own sequence of decisions.
+Where different functions proceed concurrently, each generates its own sequence of decisions.

-They extend the duration over which accumulation can occur.
+They extend the period over which interactions occur.

-They reduce the likelihood that the overall trajectory is fully visible at any one time.
+They reduce the likelihood that the overall trajectory is visible at any one time.

 End point

-By the time a matter concludes, the cost outcome reflects the entire sequence.
+By the time the process concludes, the outcome reflects the entire sequence.

-Looking back, it may be difficult to identify a single point at which the outcome could have been altered decisively.
+Looking back, it may be difficult to identify a single point at which a different result could have been decisively achieved.

 The absence of such a point does not indicate mismanagement.